The baby name Yarrow checks plenty of boxes for a stylish baby name now – but is virtually unknown.

 • For boys, Yves, Yadiel, Yale and Yael, Yehuda, and spellings of Joseph – Yusuf, Yosef, and Yousef – are likely the best known.

-• More gender-neutral choices, like Yarden and Yardley, are sometimes heard.
+• More gender-neutral choices, like Yarden and Yardley, are sometimes heard, too.

 Today, Yarrow picks up on several key trends:

-• The same is true of nature-inspired names, from Kai to Olive to Brooks.
+• We love names from the natural world, from Kai to Olive to Brooks.

 • Scrabble letters with high values, like X and Z, appeal.
-Why not Y, too?
+Why not Y?

 Despite all of these attributes, Yarrow remains undiscovered.
-It’s a subsitute for Willow or Arlo, a stylish choice that fits in and stands out at the same time.
+There’s a charm to this simple, humble, but versatile nature name.
+It’s a substitute for Willow or Ivy, Arlo or River, a stylish choice that fits in and stands out at the same time.

 What do you think of the baby name Yarrow?